grasshoppergroup/coffeescript-style-guide/README.md

 Do not include trailing whitespace on any lines.

 SublimeText2 users go to SublimeText 2 > Preferences > User Settings (or just hit the Mac Standard cmd + ,).
 This should open your User Settings as a JSON file.
-Add the following to your file
+Add the following to your file:

 ```
 "trim_trailing_white_space_on_save": true